List of invasive species in India

-Invasive Alien Species (IAS) represent a grave threat to India's globally significant biodiversity, agricultural productivity, and public health.
+Invasive alien species represent a grave threat to India's globally significant biodiversity, agricultural productivity, and public health.
 These are non-native organisms—encompassing plants, animals, and microbes—that, once introduced, establish themselves and proliferate rapidly, causing devastating ecological and economic consequences.
-A Assessment report, compiled by National Biodiversity Authority for the Ministry of Environment, Forests and Climate Change, Government of India, is crucial for framing the national management strategies, identifying species based on their known impacts (such as biodiversity loss, economic loss, and health hazards), and tracking their continued range extension across various Indian ecosystems.
+These species disrupt native plant communities, alter ecological processes, and affect sectors such as agriculture, forestry, and protected area management.
+An assessment report, compiled by the National Biodiversity Authority for the Ministry of Environment, Forests and Climate Change, Government of India, is crucial for framing the national management strategies, identifying species based on their known impacts (such as biodiversity loss, economic loss, and health hazards), and tracking their continued range extension across various Indian ecosystems.
+With globalization, climate change, and anthropogenic disturbances, the risk and spread of invasive plant species have accelerated, making monitoring and management critical for conservation.